Chart Color Schemes

 Employment performance in Coolangatta has been broadly consistent with national averages

-Many residents commute elsewhere for work based on Census working population to local population count.
-In the past year, employment increased by 2.6%, labour force by 2.4%, reducing unemployment by 0.2 percentage points.
+Many residents commute elsewhere for work based on Census data.
+Over a 12-month period ending in September 2025, employment increased by 2.6%, labour force grew by 2.4%, and unemployment fell by 0.2 percentage points.
 This contrasts with Rest of Qld where employment rose by 1.7%, labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Coolangatta's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Coolangatta's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment